bhauman/lein-figwheel/README.md

 ;;
 ;;   <any-string>      Uses that exact string as hostname.
 ;;
-;;   :js-client-host   Uses window.location.host from JS.
+;;   :js-client-host   Uses window.location.hostname from JS.
 This is useful when connecting ;;                     from a different device/computer on your LAN, e.g. testing mobile ;;                     safari.
 ;;